 - Women who drink moderate amounts of coffee even have a 18% lower relative risk of dying due to heart disease.

 But that’s not all of it.
 “What else is there?”
-You might ask?
+Might you ask?

 You will probably not get arrhythmia because of coffee.